 The Dehler 30 one design-Meeting and Dehler 30 one design Open Boat from April 21 to 24 in Rostock will open the season and welcome all boats and members of the class association for some tuning, training, racing and our annual general meeting.
 Everyone interested in having a closer look at a Dehler 30 one design and their sailors is invited to our Open Boat event on April 24 in Rostock.
 All highlights of our racing calendar, including Nordseewoche, Blueribboncup, INTERNATIONAL GERMAN OPEN D30od 2021 and Silverrudder are published in our racing calendar.

-The class association will continue to improve international cooperation und establish the Dehler 30 one design as an international one design class within offshore doubles und mixed offshore activities.
-The Dehler 30 one design crowd is looking forward to a spectacular season as well as the acceptance of an international one-design class and the application for the 2024 Olympics mixed offshore keel boat.
+The class association will continue to improve international cooperation and establish the Dehler 30 one design as an international one design class within offshore doubles and mixed offshore activities.
+The Dehler 30 one design crowd is looking forward to a spectacular season as well as the acceptance of an international one-design class.

 Dehler 30 one design regatta fans are looking forward to an exciting offshore regatta season.

 360° view from inside the Dehler 30 one design offshore racing boat